jh3nd3rs0n/jargyle/README.md

         socks5.onBind.inboundSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
             The space separated list of socket settings for the inbound socket

+        socks5.onBind.listenBindHost=HOST
+            The binding host name or address for the listen socket if the provided host address is all zeros

+        socks5.onBind.listenBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of binding port ranges for the listen socket if the provided port is zero

         socks5.onBind.listenSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
             The space separated list of socket settings for the listen socket